Create an IT change management strategy for Microsoft 365

 • Maximizing the understanding of Teams and its usage within your organization

 It’s tempting to think the job is done once the migration is complete and the system configured.
-But, change management is an ongoing process.
-There are always new users to onboard along with mergers, acquisitions, and other changes within your Microsoft 365 environment that users will need to navigate.
+But change management is an ongoing process.
+There are always new users to onboard, along with mergers, acquisitions, and other changes within your Microsoft 365 environment that users must navigate.

 While this may seem like bad news, rest assured it isn’t.
 Monitoring adoption and usage is critical to ensuring the security of your environment and realizing its full benefit to your organization.

-Microsoft 365 offers built-in tools to give you cross-product visibility into user adoption and usage analytics.
-While monitoring usage can give you insights into the adoption and how effective your change management efforts are across your organization, it doesn’t tell you everything you need to know.
+Microsoft 365 offers built-in tools for cross-product visibility into user adoption and usage analytics.
+But it doesn’t tell you everything you need to know.

 “We have saved at least hundreds of hours by using ShareGate for both SharePoint migrations (using PowerShell) and Teams management.
 It has smoothed our recent transition to Teams and helped me wrangle in some of the sprawl.”